 Africa is not a country.
 It’s a diverse continent comprised of 54 countries, each of which offers unique volunteering experiences.
 When deciding where to volunteer in Africa, first think about where on the continent you would like to explore.

+Do you speak French?
+If so, consider putting your language skills to use in a Francophone country in West Africa, like Mali, Senegal or Cameroon.
 However, if you would rather focus on an Anglophone country, there are plenty to choose from!
 You could volunteer with a grassroots organization in South Africa or contribute to an ecotourism project in Malawi.
+If language makes no difference, or you’re just keen to try volunteering in Africa with animals, check out programs in Tanzania or Morocco.

 Choose a sustainable volunteer program with long-term goals.
 If you cannot commit to a six month (or more) volunteer program in Africa, ensure from the onset that the work you start will be completed.